explainers-by-googlers/cross-origin-storage/README.md

 Each resource stored in COS is conceptually represented as an entry with the following fields:

-- **`hash`**: the content identifier, consisting of an `algorithm` (a [`HashAlgorithmIdentifier`](https://w3c.github.io/webcrypto/#dom-hashalgorithmidentifier)) and a `value` (a 64-character lowercase hex string).
+- **`hash`**: the content identifier, consisting of an `algorithm` (a string naming a hash algorithm recognized by the [Web Crypto API](https://w3c.github.io/webcrypto/), e.g. `"SHA-256"`) and a `value` (a 64-character lowercase hex string).
 Entries are keyed by hash: two files with identical bytes and the same hash algorithm are the same entry, regardless of how many origins stored them or from how many URLs they were fetched.
 - **`bytes`**: the raw file contents.
 The user agent verifies at write time that hashing `bytes` with `hash.algorithm` produces `hash.value`; a mismatch throws a `DataError`.
 - **`origins`**: the declared sharing scope, initially set by the first writer and upgradeable but never downgradeable.
 One of: `'*'` (any origin), a list of origin strings (only those origins), or absent (same-site origins only).
 A list of origin strings has an implementation-defined maximum length, so it can't be used as an undeclared substitute for `'*'` (see [Storing files](#storing-files) and [Cross-site probing](#cross-site-probing)).
 See [Resource visibility upgrades](#resource-visibility-upgrades).
 - **`storing origins`**: the set of origins that have successfully written this entry.
 An origin in `storing origins` may always retrieve the entry via `requestFileHandle()`, regardless of the `origins` field value or whether the hash is on the PHL.